nnayak2/CG_P2_OpenGLRenderer/README.txt

 On the console, please enter parameters as asked. (how many textures and each texture name completely. ex: "xyz.bmp")

 Files:
-OBJ and MTL files have to bein current directory.
+OBJ and MTL files have to be in current directory.
 (NOTE: It wasn't getting loaded correctly from the inputs directory strangely.) view.txt, lights.txt, window.txt and images should be in inputs directory, and input directory should be in current working directory.

+Sample files provided: (code was tested with these files) capsule.obj and capsule.bmp cube-textures.obj with 1.bmp and 1.png and 2.bmp

 Key Mapping:
 Light toggle ->              l